NBA: When football met basketball in London

 This was the seventh time an NBA game has been played at the O2 Arena.
 The Toronto Raptors edged out the Orlando Magic last year, while the Knicks, Nets, and Pistons have also graced the London stage.

 It's been a packed international schedule for the NBA this week.
-Just seven hours after the Pacers and Nuggets took to the London stage, the Dallas Mavericks narrowly beat the Phoenix Suns 113-108 in the Mexico City Arena.
+Just seven hours after the Pacers and Nuggets took to the London stage, the Dallas Mavericks beat the Phoenix Suns 113-108 in the Mexico City Arena.

 The Suns return to Mexico City Saturday to face the San Antonio Spurs in another regular season NBA clash.

-But it's not just through overseas games that the NBA is boasting its global appeal; 25% of players on NBA rosters are from outside the US, which amounts to 131 in total, 61 of whom are European.
+But it's not just through overseas games that the NBA is boasting its global appeal: 25% of players on NBA rosters are from outside the US, which amounts to 131 in total, 61 of whom are European.

 While the NBA has large followings in countries like Greece, Spain and Portugal, it has yet to establish itself as a widely played sport in the UK, despite attracting large crowds to London on numerous occasions.